Mostly nonuniformly sectional expanding systems: Abstract

 \section{Abstract}

-In this note, we introduce the notion of \emph{mostly nonuniform sectional expanding} (MNUSE) for singular flows which contains the well known sectional hyperbolicity as well new definitions as asymptotically sectional and multisingular hyperbolicities.
-We exhibit an example of nonuniformly sectional hyperbolic set, in this new sense, which is neither $2$-sectional hyperbolic nor asymptotically sectional hyperbolic, proving that this is a broader notion of weak hyperbolicity for singular flows.
-Moreover, in $C^2$ setting, under some assumptions of either the dimension or the sign of Lyapunov exponents of the central subbundle, we prove that attracting MNUSE sets support a physical/SRB measure.
-And this measure is unique for MNUSE attractors.
+We introduce the notion of \emph{mostly nonuniform sectional expanding} (MNUSE) for singular flows which encompasses the notions of sectional hyperbolicity, asymptotically sectional and multisingular hyperbolicity.
+We exhibit an example of a vector field of class $C^r, r > 1$, whose flow exhibits a nonuniformly sectional hyperbolic set satisfying MNUSE, which is neither sectional hyperbolic nor asymptotically sectional hyperbolic.